nbizzle23/EVT/README.md

 ### Supplementary R Code

-Below is the code need to re-create the graphics used in this document
+Below is the code needed to re-create the graphics used in this document

 ```